This is a guide covering everything you need to know about tilt-shift lenses.

 Professional architecture, landscape, and product photographers commonly use a tilt-shift lens on their projects because of those advantages.

-When it comes to perspective, the camera lens works in the same way as human eyes.
+When it comes to perspective, the camera lens works in the same way as the human eye.
 The conventional lens will distort buildings or natural objects that stand tall and straight.

 It makes them look like they are leaning backward, stretched upwards, or look ‘off.’